Last update: 2 weeks ago

 Seagrass carpeting originates from the seagrass plant that grows in the paddy fields of China and Vietnam.
 To extract the fibres, workers collect and dry the plant’s flat and blade-like leaves.

 Seagrass is a durable carpeting option with sound-dampening qualities and is offered in yellow-green or dark green shades, depending on when the plant was harvested.

-The fibres of such rugs are extracted from the inner bark of a big tropical herb of the Corchorus genus.
+The fibres of jute rugs are extracted from the inner bark of a big tropical herb of the Corchorus genus.
 Jute is grown in Southern India and in other hot locations in Asia and the word itself is used to describe the plant’s fibres, while the manufactured fabric is called “hessian”.

 The clear advantages of having a jute carpet is that it’s anti-static, has sound-dampening properties, and its natural oils will cause it to self-extinguish itself when caught on fire.

-How to clean your natural fibre carpeting at home?
+How to clean a natural fibre carpet

 - The technician applies the dry-chem powder to your stained fabric.